opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 There was a proposal above to abstract the file system away from the user and expose everything via Git SDK API.
 If that's the case, we can continue using Emscripten File System in theory and build on top of it.

-> warning: needs more study, specificly that lg2.js that is the build output of wasm-git
+> note: needs more study, specificly that lg2.js that is the build output of wasm-git

 Assuming user sends file system as argument in similar way that happens in Iso Git now.

-Somehow when calls to `.wasm` are made, it needs to work.
+Somehow when calls to git operations through WASM are are made, the results should be reflected in the file system.

-FS gets passed to the package via argument.
-In Git SDK, it would somehow connect the file system with the git and run commands on it using libgit2.
+> note: need to test this out, see output in console etc of what happens when clone happens etc.

 There is documented [API on calling WASM](https://developer.mozilla.org/en-US/docs/WebAssembly/Using_the_JavaScript_API).